Emmotes/ic_spoilers/docs/event_roster.md

 A list of events and what champions are in them - to the best of our knowledge.

+You can find a champion's Event Buffs and Event Rewards in their tooltips.
+Please note that event buffs and event rewards are snapshot data - which means they were collected during their last event.
+There is nothing stopping CNE from changing those in a new event.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This does **not** include reworked champions as they can be moved wherever CNE want for their rework.*

 # Wintershield - January